team-cs-cats/cimdb/README.md

 ### Prerequisites

-In order to use the {name}, you must first have Python and pip installed on your system.
+In order to make local changes to Flash Learning, you must first have Python and pip installed on your system.
 If you need assistance installing these prerequisites, see the folowing steps:
 * Python is a programming language.
-All of this project's code base is written in Python.
+Almost all of this project's code base (particularly the backend) is written in Python.
 Download the latest version of [Python](https://www.python.org/downloads/) and install onto your local machine.

 * Pip is the package installer for Python.
 Once Python is installed, open your local machine's command line and use the following command to utilize Python to install Pip:
 ```sh